 There exist several variants of Warp bridge sampling; in the bridgesampling package, we implemented Warp-III bridge sampling (Meng and Schilling 2002; Overstall 2010; Gronau et al. 2017c) which can be used by setting method = "warp3".
 This version matches the first three moments of the posterior and the proposal distribution.
-That is, in contrast to the simpler normal method described above, Warp-III not only matches the mean vector and the posterior distribution is skewed, Warp-III may result in an estimator that is less variable.
+That is, in contrast to the simpler normal method described above, Warp-III not only matches the mean vector and the covariance matrix of the two distributions, but also the skewness.
+Consequently, when the posterior distribution is skewed, Warp-III may result in an estimator that is less variable.
 When the posterior distribution is symmetric, both Warp-III and the normal method should yield estimators that are about equally efficient.
-Hence, in principle, Warp-III should always provide estimates that are at least as precise as the normal method; the reason for this is that Warp-III sampling results in a mixture density (for details, see Overstall 2010; Gronau et al. 2017c) which requires that the unnormalized posterior density is evaluated twice as often as in the normal method.
+Hence, in principle, Warp-III should always provide estimates that are at least as accurate as the normal method.
+However, the Warp-III method also takes about twice as much time to execute as the normal method; the reason for this is that Warp-III sampling results in a mixture density (for details, see Overstall 2010; Gronau et al. 2017c) which requires that the unnormalized posterior density is evaluated twice as often as in the normal method.